 Rest and Recovery After Exercise Prevents Chronic Inflammation

 Though exercise is important in preventing chronic diseases, you must not become overzealous in training.
 Overtraining can cause stress on the body, which can lead to inflammation.
 In fact, exercise causes a certain amount of inflammation known as delayed muscle soreness.
-This muscle soreness is an indication of small tears in connective and muscle tissues, ligaments and tendons.
+This muscle soreness is an indication of small tears in connective and muscle tissues, ligaments, and tendons.
 The body needs time to heal these tears.
-If not, the inflammation continues becoming chronic.
+If not, the inflammation continues to become chronic.
 Adequate rest and recovery should be built into every exercise program.
-Sometime resting may mean changing the activity.
-If you do the elliptical often, you may want to switch to biking.
+Sometimes resting may mean changing the activity.
+You may want to switch to biking if you do the elliptical often.
 Resting may mean working out a different muscle while the one previously worked out rests.

 Conclusion:

 How do you want to age?
 If you do not want to age with the signs of inflammation, then a physically active lifestyle must be adopted.
 The fact that chronic disease occurs as a result of inactivity means you do not have to allow this condition to be your outcome.
 Evidence suggests that you can turn off the chronic disease gene by altering your lifestyle.
 You can age with independence and grace by developing a lifestyle of physical activity.
 A blend of aerobic and strength training is most effective in preventing and ridding the body of this problem.
-Bouts of high intensity training work well too.
+Bouts of high-intensity training work well, too.
 But you must not forget to allow the body time to recuperate.
 When the body is at rest, it is able to heal itself.
 Rest and recovery help to provide balance in life.
-It is natural and good for the body to respond with inflammation and cytokines when it is injured, attacked or harmed.
+It is natural and good for the body to respond to inflammation and cytokines when it is injured, attacked, or harmed.
 This is the body’s way of protecting and repairing itself.
-But you must help your body to work for you by providing the movement, exercise and rest it needs to function, repair, and heal.
+But you must help your body work for you by providing the movement, exercise, and rest it needs to function, repair, and heal.

 Share This Story